-- language which is libellous, defamatory, indecent, obscene or otherwise unlawful
+- language that is libellous, defamatory, indecent, obscene or otherwise unlawful

-- language which is culturally sensitive or which could cause offence to any individual(s) or organisation(s)
+- language that is culturally sensitive or which could cause offence to any individual(s) or organisation(s)

 - proprietary or brand names

-As a general principle, people, places and organisations should be anonymised.
+Our policy is for people, places and organisations to be anonymised.
 If anonymisation is neither possible nor desirable, authors should ensure that they have permission from those affected to use the content to be included BEFORE submission of the final report.

 Verbatim quotations should be indented and formatted as follows:

 Trust, Dir of Finance: text of quote in italics.

 Interviewer: text of quote in italics.